 - ๐ Recipe

-This chicken stew recipe is naturally gluten-free and is relatively low in sodium.
-It will fit a healthy diet, like a low-calorie and low-fat diet.
+It is also naturally gluten-free and is relatively low in sodium.
+It will fit a healthy diets, like a low-calorie and low-fat diets.

-๐จโ๐ณHow to Make Chicken Stew in a Crock Pot
+๐จโ๐ณHow to Make Chicken Stew in a Crock PotโStep-by-Step Photo Instructions

 1. Prepare carrots, celery, potatoes, and optional mushrooms.